 Command Staff Interview:

-Qualified applicants will be invited to the Command Staff Interview where they will have the opportunity to meet the Chief of Police, Captains, and Lieutenants.
+Qualified applicants will be invited to the Command Staff Interview where they will have the opportunity to meet the Chief of Police, Deputy Chiefs, and Lieutenants.

 Qualified applicants background will then be investigated and includes the applicant taking a polygraph examination.